 David Brin is a scientist, author and public speaker.
 Several of his novels have been New York Time Bestsellers, winning multiple Hugo, Nebula and other awards.
 As a member of the Planetary Society, Brin has helped rouse support for Society programs such as the development of solar sails and he has spoken at PlanetFest and other events celebrating planetary encounters.
 He serves on the external council of NASA's Innovative and Advanced Concepts program.
 After receiving an undergraduate degree in astrophysics from Caltech, Brin earned a Ph.D in Planetary Science from UCSD with his work on the physics and evolution of comets.
-Books include The Postman, Startide Rising, Kiln People and many more.
+His books include The Postman (filmed by Kevin Costner), Startide Rising, Kiln People and many more.

 Charles Kohlhase is a planetary mission designer, author, artist, teacher, environmentalist, and public outreach specialist.
-In his four-decade JPL career, he led the mission design activities for robotic missions to most of the planets, including the epic Voyager Grand Tour and the international Cassini-Huygens mission to Saturn and Titan, receiving four NASA special achievement medals, including the Distinguished Service Medal.
+In his five-decade JPL career, he led the mission design and navigation activities for robotic missions to most of the planets, including the epic Voyager Grand Tour and the international Cassini-Huygens mission to Saturn and Titan, receiving four NASA special achievement medals, including the Distinguished Service Medal.
 He produces fine art for galleries, participates in many joint art and science educational projects, and consults for NASA/JPL on future missions in 2020 and beyond.

 Before becoming Director of Sciences and Exploration at NASA Goddard in August 2005, Laurie Leshin was The Dee and John Whiteman Dean's Distinguished Professor of Geological Sciences and the Director of the Center for Meteorites Studies at Arizona State University.
 She has served on President Bush's Commission on Implementation of United States Space Exploration Policy, and she has received the NASA Distinguished Public Service Medal.
 The International Astronomical Union recognized her contributions to planetary science with the naming of asteroid 4922 Leshin.

-Rosaly Lopes is a Principal Scientist at the Jet Propulsion Laboratory, where she is also Lead Scientist for Geophysics and Planetary Geosciences.
-Specializing in planetary and terrestrial geology and volcanology, Lopes has traveled extensively to active volcanoes.
+Rosaly Lopes is a Senior Research Scientist at the Jet Propulsion Laboratory, California Institute of Technology.
+Specializing in planetary and terrestrial geology and volcanology, Lopes has traveled extensively to active volcanoes on all continents.
 Lopes worked on the Galileo mission and was responsible for observations of Jupiter's volcanic moon Io from 1996 to 2001, discovering 71 active volcanoes.
-She is currently an Investigation Scientist on the Cassini Titan Radar Mapper Team and is studying the geology of Titan, particularly its strange ice volcanoes.
+She is currently the Investigation Scientist on the Cassini Titan Radar Mapper Team and is studying the geology of Titan, particularly its strange ice volcanoes.
 She is a Fellow of the American Association for the Advancement of Science and of the Geological Society of America.